- interNATionalcaty

 The Khayelitsha Project

 “Originally, Khayelitsa was established as an “apartheid dumping ground” in the mid 80’s as a part of the “Group Areas Act”.
 In the last ten years the population has risen from 400,000 to 2.4 million, 50% of which are under 19 years of age.
 Unemployment rate is 73%, with 70% living in shacks.
 89% of homes are considered moderately to severely food insecure.
-The extreme poverty, coupled with poor community infrastructure, lead to immense crime rates, gangs, violence, drugs as well as other societal ills.” — http://beyondourborders.net/the-khayelitsha-project/
+The extreme poverty, coupled with poor community infrastructure, lead to immense crime rates, gangs, violence, drugs as well as other societal ills.”http://beyondourborders.net/the-khayelitsha-project/

-However, in the midst of the poverty, I saw hope with The Khayelitsha and lliso Care Society Project.
+However, in the midst of poverty, I saw hope with The Khayelitsha and lliso Care Society Project.
 This center is one of the projects in Khayelitsha where they are teaching the older generation a trade as they are now the primary caretakers for the grandkids.
-The majority of these women have lost their children to the AIDS epidemic.
-The center produces several types of artwork from tapestry, jewelry, and painting which are sold online.
-We all ended up buying some tapestry and jewelry.

 The Children

-Once I finished the touring the center, I went outside and was entertained by the children.
+Once I finished touring the center, I went outside and was entertained by the children.
 I have to admit I enjoyed my time with the children.
 I even found my long-lost “daughter”.
 Of course, before leaving, I taught them the importance of a selfie.

 Iliso Care Society